Skip to content

 Quick Answers

-Some are, especially in higher-elevation areas; we check the State Fire Marshal map during scoping.
+Some are, especially in higher-elevation areas.
+We check the State Fire Marshal map during scoping, because the designation decides whether Chapter 7A assembly applies.

-Honestly, both — lower Loomis behaves like Roseville/Rocklin, upper Loomis behaves more like Auburn.
+Honestly, both.
+Lower Loomis behaves like Roseville and Rocklin, while upper Loomis behaves more like Auburn.
 We scope to your specific parcel.

 Sources